playcanvas/pcui/README.md

 Each component exists in its own folder within the `./src/components` directory.
 They each contain:

 - `index.ts`: The PCUI element itself.
+- `style.scss`: The SASS styles for the component.
 - `component.tsx`: A React wrapper for the element, currently used to display the element in Storybook.
 - `index.stories.tsx`: The Storybook entry for this component.